The Feminine Mystique

 Photo Credit: Betty Friedan as photographed in her home, 1978, photo taken by Lynn Gilbert and uploaded 6 August 2009: LynnGilbert5/Wikimedia Commons/CC BY-SA 4.0

-Friedan’s The Feminine Mystique introduced this paradox to the American public.
-The book explores Friedan’s experiences talking with women in the 1950s, especially housewives just like herself.
-She takes a very comprehensive look at the feminine mystique and the institutions that allowed this image to emerge.
+Friedan’s book introduced the paradox of women’s lives during the post-WWII era to the American public.
+The book came out of Friedan’s experiences talking with women in the 1950s, especially housewives, while working as a journalist for women’s magazines.
+She takes a very comprehensive look at what she calls “the feminine mystique” and the institutions that allowed this image to emerge.

-Lessons From My Mother’s Life contains fictional representations of the feminine mystique.
+Lessons From My Mother’s Life is exactly about the lessons mothers and grandmothers have to teach the younger generation.
 The stories are set in the 1950s and early 1960s, before the second-wave feminist movement.
-In each story, the main character is fighting against the feminine mystique in one way or another.
-For example, in my story “Fumbling Toward Freedom,” Susan is a nineteen-year-old college student in love and about to marry an upright young man still in medical school.
-When she attends an exhibition of Circe sculptures by a local San Francisco artist, she finds in them a message about the consequences of letting love define who you are.
-The message both entices and frightens her.
+In each story, the main character sees the writing on the wall in terms of where her life has been or where it’s going and someone outside of her is trying to teach her the lessons of the feminine mystique.
+For example, in my story “Fumbling Toward Freedom,” Susan is a nineteen-year-old college student about to marry an upright young man still in medical school.
+When she attends an exhibition of Circe sculptures by an older woman artist, the artist’s work demonstrates the consequences of letting a marital relationship define who a woman is.
+The story ends with Susan taking a step back to examine what it is she really wants in life.

 Works Cited